Cyber security in the Financial Industry: Protecting Sensitive Financial Data

 Let’s dive into the cyber security trends in financial services.

-A zero-trust paradigm, which is gaining traction as an alternative to password protection, is one possible line of defense.
+A zero-trust paradigm, gaining traction as an alternative to password protection, is one possible line of defense.
 According to the most recent Verizon Data Breach Report, poor or repeated passwords account for 80% of data breaches.

 Teramind found that in 2021, businesses that had fully implemented zero-trust architecture reduced the costs of data breaches by 43 percent.
 It’s also the best and quickest method for overseeing the safety of remote employees.
 Multi-factor authentication, continuous validation, intelligent monitoring (AI), least privilege, and micro-segmentation are all examples of zero-trust practices.